Core functionality

 Query entities

-From statement store (query)
+From the statement store (query)

-From exported JSON (stream)
+From the pre-exported JSON (stream)

 Get single entity